Bdazzle/ffbeDataExporterMobile/README.md

 - Logs in to your Final Fantasy Brave Exvius linked with either your Facebook or Google account, logging you out of Final Fantasy Brave Exvius in the process.

-- Allows downloads of your account's Units, Equipment, Espers, and Consumables (as JSON files) to your mobile device to choice.
+- Downloads of your account's Units, Equipment, Espers, and Consumables (as JSON files) to your mobile device to choice.
   - Files will have Final Fantasy Brave Exvius account name in the title.

 - Downloaded files can then be uploaded to your [ffbeequip](https://ffbeequip.com/) account.